-Stage Stage one Frontline Resolution Stage two Formal Investigation Stage three Internal Review Ombudsman Investigation Internal External Description For straightforward issues that are easily resolved, requiring little or no investigation Written complaint - for issues that have not been resolved at stage one or are complex Written complaint - for issues that have not been resolved at stage two and require an internal review or for the internal review of Freedom of Information (FOI) responses Written complaint to Ombudsman - for issues that remain unresolved by the Council Who by Any member of staff, Contact Centre or referral to the appropriate point for frontline resolution By Departmental Managers (using the response template provided and a copy to the Officer responsible for managing complaints to enable random quality checking) or by the Officer responsible for the management of complaints in complex or crosscutting cases.
+Stage Stage one Frontline Resolution Stage two Formal Investigation Internal Stage three Internal Review Ombudsman Investigation External Description For straightforward issues that are easily resolved, requiring little or no investigation Written complaint - for issues that have not been resolved at stage one or are complex Written complaint - for issues that have not been resolved at stage two and require an internal review or for the internal review of Freedom of Information (FOI) responses Written complaint to Ombudsman - for issues that remain unresolved by the Council Who by Any member of staff, Contact Centre or referral to the appropriate point for frontline resolution By Departmental Managers (using the response template provided and a copy to the Officer responsible for managing complaints to enable random quality checking) or by the Officer responsible for the management of complaints in complex or crosscutting cases.
 By the Officer responsible for managing complaints/ Head of Service and reviewed by a Director or the Chief Executive Officer in complex or crosscutting cases.
-FOI internal reviews will be reviewed by the Head of Service or representative responsible for this function By the Officer responsible for the management of complaints on behalf of the Chief Executive Officer Action 'On the spot' apology, explanation or other action to resolve the complaint quickly within 3 working days A written response to be sent to the complainant addressing all the issues within the complaint within 15 working days A written response to be sent to the complainant addressing all the issues within the complaint within 20 working days A written response to be sent to the Ombudsman addressing all the issues within the complaint within the Ombudsman's statutory timescale
+FOI internal reviews will be reviewed by the Head of Service or representative responsible for this function By the Officer responsible for the management of complaints on behalf of the Chief Executive Officer

+Action 'On the spot' A written response A written A written response apology, to be sent to the response to be to be sent to the explanation or complainant sent to the Ombudsman other action to addressing all the complainant addressing all the resolve the issues within the addressing all the issues within the complaint quickly complaint within 15 issues within the complaint within within 3 working working days complaint within 20 the Ombudsman's days working days statutory timescale

-In complex or contentious cases, i.e. those which cut across departments, present reputational implications or are high risk, these will be centrally managed and responded to by the Officer responsible for the management of complaints and dealt with by the Chief Executive Officer at the Internal Review stage.
+\ In complex or contentious cases, i.e. those which cut across departments, present reputational implications or are high risk, these will be centrally managed and responded to by the Officer responsible for the management of complaints and dealt with by the Chief Executive Officer at the Internal Review stage.